18F/18f.gsa.gov/_posts/2015-06-17-what-estonia-can-teach-us-about-government-records.md

 architect of Estonia’s Information System Authority.
 “We don’t have physical rooms to store the paper.”

-Storage space is an issue that crops up in the the Baltic nation, comprised of a mainland and 1,500 islands and islets.
+Storage space is an issue that crops up in the Baltic nation, comprised of a mainland and 1,500 islands and islets.
 The total geography is 17,000 square miles.
 By comparison, the U.S. is 3.8 million.